 - Raw File Format.

 This will very much depend on how open the bush is.
-If there are a lot of big, open spaces then I bring out the thumper, Sony 200-600mm and stretch its legs.
-Otherwise, I find myself using the Sony 70-300mm mid-range telescopic lens when the bush is close to the vehicle and where game can be seen relatively close to the track.
-This gives me a nice compromise of shooting at 70mm focal length for the up-close shots all the way out to 300mm.
+If there are a lot of large, open spaces then I bring out the thumper, Sony 200-600mm and stretch its legs.
+Otherwise, it’s the Sony 24-105mm or Tamron 170-180 mid-range telescopic lenses when the bush is close to the vehicle and where the game is relatively close to us.

-We’ve been able to see the difference between habituated game that is tolerant of the noise and activity from cars and people and that of non-habituated game experienced during our stay at Klaserie Private Game Reserve.
+We’ve seen the difference between habituated game, tolerant of the noise and activity from cars and people and non-habituated game, experienced during our stay at Klaserie Private Game Reserve.
 Klaserie borders Kruger National Park without any fences to restrict game in between.
-At Klaserie the game is allowed to roam mostly undisturbed except for the odd landowner driving by.
+At Klaserie, the animals are allowed to roam mostly undisturbed except for the odd landowner driving by.

 A good option is to use a filter over the light source.
 We invested in some red cellophane which we tied around the lamp body using a rubber band and tape.
 It’s a simple, effective and cheap solution that works well.